sagepeppermint/TBK-Mini/readme.md

 ---

-modded version to not require screws, see the STL files
+modded version to not require screws and modified the pro micro holder to be compatible with the KB2040, see the STL files

 ---